Free apps for Android & iOS: these Pro versions are temporarily free! | NextPit

 - Super ToDo's (

 $4.99): Are you a constant procrastinator simply because you do not know how you are able to get started in life with a list of tasks?
-Supertodos comes in as a powerful way to organize all of the tasks in your life, where it synchronizes with iCloud so you won't have an excuse that you do not know what is next on your list.
+Super ToDo's comes in as a powerful way to organize all the tasks in your life, where it synchronizes with iCloud so you won't have an excuse that you do not know what is next on your list.

 - Stellarium Mobile (